Near the banks of the river, mosquitoes swarm, flying about your head, threatening to plunge into your skin.

 That these options were on the table demonstrates how disconnected the people of the West felt from the rest of the country, and why they resorted to such violent measures.

 However, this violence also made it crystal clear to George Washington that diplomacy simply would not work.
-And since allowing the frontier to secede would cripple the United States — mainly by proving its weakness to the other European powers in the area and by restricting its ability to use the bountiful resources of the West for its economic growth — Washington had no choice but to listen to the advice Hamilton had been giving him for years.
+And since allowing the frontier to secede would cripple the United States — mainly by proving its weakness to the other European powers in the area and by restricting its ability to use the bountiful resources of the West for its economic growth — George Washington had no choice but to listen to the advice Alexander Hamilton had been giving him for years.

-However, while Washington likely knew he would need to respond with force, he made one last-ditch effort to solve the conflict peacefully.
+However, while George Washington likely knew he would need to respond with force, he made one last-ditch effort to solve the conflict peacefully.
 He sent a “peace delegation” to “negotiate” with the rebels.

 Turns out this delegation didn’t present peace terms that could be discussed.
 It dictated them.
 Each town was instructed to pass a resolution — in public referendum — showing a commitment to ending all violence and complying with the laws of the United States government.
 In doing this, the government would generously provide them with amnesty for all the trouble they’d caused in the previous three years.